 The inconsistency in the current law arises from a failure to understand that Christian toleration is very different from secular toleration.
 Christians tolerate what they do not accept, but secularism wants to force acceptance of its views upon others, using the sanctions of the criminal law to do so.

-Ever since the Macpherson Report re-defined racism in subjective terms – “A racist incident is any incident which is perceived to be racist by the victim or any other person” Recommendation 12 – subjective ‘taking offence’ has become the stick with which to beat and harass other people, and Christians in particular.
+Ever since the Macpherson Report into institutional racism in the Metropolitan Police re-defined racism in subjective terms – “A racist incident is any incident which is perceived to be racist by the victim or any other person” Recommendation 12 – subjective ‘taking offence’ has become the stick with which to beat and harass other people, and Christians in particular.
 It undergirds political correctness.
 Diversity training is used to enforce this subjective definition in the employment environment.

 A private individual’s complaint can instigate a police investigation simply because a person has taken offence, when possibly no offence was intended.
 Meanwhile Christians are offended every day with the use of Christian terms in swearing.